Skip to content

 Shared integrations are listed on the workspace's Integrations tab.

-Click the more () icon, to open a drawer that shows the agent’s configuration details.
+Click the more () icon, to open a drawer that shows the integration's configuration details.

 Shared integrations appear in the Nodes panel under their type: data connectors or LLMs.